mtumjinga/youtube-clone-gcp/README.md

 1. In your Firebase project, click on the **"Settings"** icon (⚙️) next to **"Project Overview"** in the left sidebar.
 2. Under **"Your apps"**, click on **"Web"** to register a web app.
 3. After registering, you will see your Firebase configuration settings.
-4. Copy the **`apiKey`** that you will set later
+4. Copy the **`apiKey`** that you will set later.
 5. Replace the values of the others in your `.client/src/firebase.js` file.

-Here is how your the config should look but the values will be different:
+Here is how your the config should look, but the values will be different:

 ```javascript
 const firebaseConfig = {